Dimensions in Time: Broadcast

-That week's issue of Radio Times featured the Doctors on its cover and came with a free pair of 3D glasses.
+The 18 November issue of Radio Times featured the Doctors on its cover and came with a free pair of 3D glasses.
 Part One was introduced by Noel Edmonds in a live sketch with Pertwee in character as the Third Doctor.
 After Part One aired, a telephone vote was held to choose which EastEnders character—Mandy Salter (Nicola Stapleton) or Big Ron (Ron Tarr)—would assist the Doctor in Part Two (two versions of the same scene were filmed).
 The voting gimmick was conceived by Michael Leggo, producer of Edmonds' show Noel's House Party.
 Although the version with Big Ron was expected to be broadcast, the Mandy version won out with 22,484 votes (56%) compared to 17,044 votes (44%).
 These phone votes raised £101,000.
 Part Two was introduced by Edmonds during Noel's House Party.

 Dimensions in Time achieved UK viewing figures of 13.8 million and 13.6 million viewers for the first and second parts respectively, the highest for Doctor Who since Part Four of City of Death (1979) at 16.1 million viewers.
+(Note: City of Death's broadcast coincided with industrial action at ITV.)
 That same weekend, Nathan-Turner screened the special at Visions in Chicago with Children in Needs permission, raising $6,000 from sales of 3D glasses.

-Dimensions in Time has never been rebroadcast or officially released on home video, per the deal between the BBC and Equity.
+Dimensions in Time has never been rebroadcast, per the deal between the BBC and Equity.
 Programme documents read "N.B.
 This material can never be used on air again".
 However researcher Richard Bignell stated a commercial release is unlikely moreso due to the high cost of licensing material owned by Children in Need.
 A short clip of Kate O'Mara as the Rani from Dimensions in Time was used in the 2025 Doctor Who episode Wish World.